lukeocodes/twitter-archive-extractor/README.md

 4. It then uses the goja JavaScript interpreter to execute the modified script and extract the data variable.
 5. The extracted data is marshaled into JSON format and output to the console.

+## Todo

+- Select a destination for export
+  - separate files? via an ORM to a database?
+- Release to go.dev

 ## Prerequisites

 Ensure you have Go installed on your system.